 Fluoridated Tap Water

-As I write in The Missing Link, a free report on water that is included with the Osteoporosis Reversal Program, “scientists hypothesize that fluoride may be the culprit of the recent hypothyroidism epidemics, as it interferes with iodine metabolism.”3
+As I write in the Osteoporosis Hydration Protocol, a free report on water that is included with the Osteoporosis Reversal Program, “scientists hypothesize that fluoride may be the culprit of the recent hypothyroidism epidemics, as it interferes with iodine metabolism.”3

 Fluoride’s ability to slow down the thyroid has actually been well-known for some time.
 In fact, “Not so long ago, fluoride was used as an anti-thyroid medicine specifically to slow down an overactive thyroid.
 For instance, The Journal of Clinical Endocrinology published an article by Drs.
 Galetti and Goyer confirming that fluoride slows down thyroid activity.”3

 How much fluoride did doctors give their patients?
 Doctors found that only 2 milligrams a day of fluoride was sufficient to decrease thyroid activity.4 But here’s a startling fact – if you drink fluoridated tap water, you’re likely ingesting more than 6 milligrams of fluoride per day!4 That’s more than enough to slow down your thyroid.

-In The Missing Link, which is part of the Osteoporosis Reversal Program, you can read more about the ravages of fluoride.
+In the Osteoporosis Hydration Protocol, which is part of the Osteoporosis Reversal Program, you can read more about the ravages of fluoride.

 The Correct Dosage of Synthetic Thyroid Hormone is Tricky